 Within Abbots Green, staff have the authority to confiscate a pupils belongings but this must be applied reasonably.
 It is important to recognise that young children may have attachments to particular items and that removing this may cause further distress.
-Therefore, the following procedures should be followed when using this punishment.
+Therefore, the following procedures should be followed;

 - Children are informed that their property will be confiscated and why, for example, distraction to learning, or posing a threat to safety. - Inform the pupil when and where the confiscated item will be kept safely and when it will be returned.
-This should be on the same day. - In Year 5 and 6, parents may give consent for a child to bring a mobile phone to school.
-If the phone is not handed into office, the teacher will confiscate the phone and send it to the School Office.
-(See Use of Mobile Devices policy)
+This should be on the same day and parents will be informed. - In Year 5 and 6, parents may give consent for a child to bring a mobile phone to school.
+If the phone is not handed into the class teacher at the beginning of the day, the teacher will confiscate the phone.
+(See Use of Mobile Devices policy) Mobile phones will be stored in a locked cupboard.

-Items which the pupils should not have in their possession, for example, tobacco, drugs, knives, lighters, laser pens, electronic devices or latest craze toys, may be returned to parents or could in some circumstance be sent to the police.
+• Items which the pupils should not have in their possession, for example, tobacco, drugs, knives, lighters, laser pens, electronic devices or latest craze toys, may be returned to parents or could in some circumstance be sent to the police.

-Staff at Abbots Green are trained in recognising reasons for searching a child, should they feel that using their professional judgement either the child or others may be at risk.
+Staff at Abbots Green are trained in recognising reasons for searching a child using their professional judgement if either the child or others may be at risk.
 This will always be discussed with a member of the Senior Leadership Team in the first instance.